jballas/120-work/final-project-proposal/final-project-proposal.md

 }
 ```

-Here is a link to my Game so far:
+Here is a link to my Game so far: [Game in Progress](https://jballas.github.io/120-work/final-project-proposal/index.html)

 ### Deadlines